 - When a carrier accidentally damages inventory while on route to the customer, or an entire inventory order is lost en route to fulfillment centers.

-- If you’ve been selling on the platform for some time, you know that Amazon has a higher-than-average return rate.
-When returns are processed but not sent back, these returns may qualify for FBA reimbursement.
+- If you’ve been selling on the platd but not sent back, these returns may qualify for FBA reimbursement.

 - A customer can be refunded more than they were charged and beyond the 30-day window.
 In which case, you’ll once again qualify for reimbursement.

-- Seller fees can be incorrectly charged for the incorrect dimension and weight of your products.
-These accounting discrepancies are examples of qualifying FBA reimbursements.
+- Seller fees can be incorrectly chaform for some time, you know that Amazon has a higher-than-average return rate.
+When returns are processerged for the incorrect dimension and weight of your products.
+These accounting discrepancies are examples of qualifying FBA reimbursement.

 Sellers must perform audits and file particular reimbursement claims with Amazon to recoup funds for lost or affected inventory.